AnD-startup/dev.to/CONTRIBUTING.md

 mentioning us on the issue.

 **Documentation** is almost always a great place to start contributing to a new project.
-DEV is an Open Source, community-driven project, so providing and maintaining quality documentation is one of our most important jobs.
+LetsBuild.gg is an Open Source, community-driven project, so providing and maintaining quality documentation is one of our most important jobs.
 You can find more information about contributing to the documentation in the [docs/ directory](https://github.com/thepracticaldev/dev.to/blob/master/docs/contributing.md)!